-He knows one thing for sure: Dounia and Luzhin will get married over his dead body, and Pyotr Petrovitch Luzhin can "be damned."
+He knows one thing for sure: Dounia and Luzhin will get married over his dead body, and Luzhin can "be damned."

 We'll go over the main points:

-His mother and sister thought they could do this whole thing behind his back, and make it too late for him to stop it.
+His mother and sister thought they could do this whole thing behind his back, making it too late for him to stop it.

 He can't believe this business about Luzhin pressuring them to decide quickly because he was so busy.

-Now Raskolnikov starts addressing his sister, saying he knows what she was praying for all night before she decided.
-(This is clarified a bit later in this chapter.)
+Now, Raskolnikov starts addressing his sister, saying he knows what she was praying for all night before she decided.
+(This is clarified a bit later in the chapter.)

-He says he knows exactly what she was thinking about, and praying for when she was on her knees in front of the icon "the Holy Mother of Kazan" (a famous Russian icon, believed to grant miracles) that was in their mother's room.
+He says he knows exactly what she was thinking about and praying for when she was on her knees in front of "the Holy Mother of Kazan" (a famous Russian icon, believed to grant miracles) that was in their mother's room.

 You might have been puzzled by this statement: "Bitter is the ascent to Golgotha."

 Golgotha is the place where Jesus was crucified.
-Raskolnikov is accusing his sister of being martyr.
+Raskolnikov is accusing his sister of being a martyr.